PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "En-henh,"

-"Let me tell you the fearsome tale of how I came to acquire this necklace and then perhaps you will understand the fearsome Orc..."
+"Let me tell you the fearsome tale of how I came to acquire this necklace and then perhaps you will understand the fearsome Orc--"

 "You can spare me the story, Rattick," said Boltac.

 "You don't enjoy tales of valor?" asked Rattick with a smile.

 "Tales of Valor?
-No, I enjoy tales of profit."
+No. I enjoy tales of profit."

 "I don't know any sagas that involve tales of profit," said Rattick, "But tales of valor, of great daring...
 The bards sing many songs of those."